marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 # Sharing Data

-## Where can UBC Dataverse datasets be discovered?
+## Where can UBC Dataverse Collection datasets be discovered?

 Data deposited in UBC Dataverse Collection is indexed by, and integrated with, many services on the Web, including: